Craig Venter: In popular culture

 Venter has been the subject of articles in several magazines, including Wired, The Economist, Australian science magazine Cosmos, and The Atlantic.

 Venter appears in the two-hour 2001 NOVA special, "Cracking the code of life".

 On May 16, 2004, Venter gave the commencement speech at Boston University.

 On December 4, 2007, Venter gave the Dimbleby lecture for the BBC in London.

+Venter gave the Distinguished Public Lecture during the 2007 Michaelmas Term at the James Martin 21st Century School at Oxford University.
+Its title was "Genomics – From humans to the environment".

 Venter delivered the 2008 convocation speech for Faculty of Science honours and specialization students at the University of Alberta.

 In February 2008, he gave a speech about his current work at the TED conference.

 Venter was featured in Time magazine's "The Top 10 Everything of 2008" article.
 Number three in 2008's Top 10 Scientific Discoveries was a piece outlining his work stitching together the 582,000 base pairs necessary to invent the genetic information for a whole new bacterium.

 On May 20, 2010, Venter announced the creation of first self-replicating semi-synthetic bacterial cell.

 In the June 2011 issue of Men's Journal, Venter was featured as the "Survival Skills" celebrity of the month.
 He shared various anecdotes and advice, including stories of his time in Vietnam, as well as mentioning a bout with melanoma on his back, which subsequently resulted in his "giving a pound of flesh" to surgery.

 In May 2011, Venter was the commencement speaker at the 157th commencement of Syracuse University.

 In May 2017, Venter was the guest of honor and keynote speaker at the inauguration ceremony of the Center for Systems Biology Dresden.